 - Do you ask potential customers or clients how they found you?

 - What missing content or features would be the most helpful?
 News or blog?
 Event calendar?
 Online catalog?

-SIMPLY PUTTING A DIFFERENT DESIGN ONLINE IS A BAD IDEA
+SIMPLY PUTTING A DIFFERENT WEB DESIGN ONLINE IS A BAD IDEA

 Just as painting over a weak spot in the wall won’t solve any structural problems, simply putting a different design online won’t really improve performance.
 Before starting out, take some extra time to map your route and choose your destination.

 Assessing your business or organization is a key component to a designing a new website.
 A bit of research and insight will speed development, chart tangible goals, and deliver a fantastic return on this critical investment.